ChanLiang/acl-emnlp-poster-templates/README.md

 # acl-emnlp-poster-templates

 This repository contains poster templates for ACL and EMNLP conferences in PPT and PDF formats.
 They are far from awesome but do work.
-Feel free to upload your own awesome posters.
+Feel free to upload your own posters.

 ## ACL 2024 Poster Template